aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-2-in-progress/index.md

 **What I chose to work with:**

 1. **Video game**: Crash Bandicoot 1, level 8: Hog Wild
-2. **Sensor** ??? something with velocity + direction ?
+2. **Sensor:** MSA301 triple-axis accelerometer
-3. **Tool/object for interaction** - a yo-yo for the jumps and movement to left or right corners, x,y,z-directions
+3. **Tool/object for interaction** - a yo-yo, controls the hog's jump and movement to left + right, x,y,z-directions

 ![](yoyo-interaction.jpg)